Ahsanr312/Object-Tracking-In-Aerial-Imagery-Using-OpenCV-Trackers-/README.md

 # Object-Tracking-In-Aerial-Imagery-Using-OpenCV-Trackers-On-NVIDIA-JETSON-TX2
 This repository provides the implementation of Object Tracking in Aerial Imagery using OpenCV Trackers on Jetson TX2.
 The implementation on PC's or server is easy and usually not much problems occur while installing the pre-requisite for OpenCV Trackers but creating environment and installing dependencis for embedded systems is quite complicated.

-This repository will cover in detail the problems that occured during the installation.
+This repository will cover in detail the problems that occured during the installation as well as detail evaluation of OpenCV Trackers.

 ### INSTALLATION PROCEDURE